 The primary reason for this is the presence of various complexities in the Application Under Test (AUT), technologies and the programming languages that are used in developing the software.
-Hence, one of the design goals that we have mentioned is about providing flexibility for customization.
+Hence, one of the design goals that we have mentioned is to provide flexibility for customization.

 #2) For using SAF, the testers do not need any programming or coding knowledge: Again, this is not 100% true.
-Actually, they do require some basic concepts of programming and logical skills.
+They do require some basic concepts of programming and logical skills.

 There are some tools like TestCraft which, in fact, does not need the QA professional to have coding knowledge.
 Their drag and drop plus on-the-fly features allow for anyone to understand how to run tests.

-#3) SAF is all about record and playback which can be relied on: No. Record and playback will just give the user a working script with a hardcoded value of inputs and flows which has to be later customized.
+#3) SAF is all about record and playback, which can be relied on: No. Recording and playback will just give the user a working script with a hardcoded value of inputs and flows which has to be later customized.

-In any way, it does NOT cover all possible scenarios of user inputs and test steps.
+In any case, it does NOT cover all possible scenarios for user inputs and test steps.

 Given below are some examples of Scriptless Automation for your easy understanding.